buildingSMART/IFC4.3.x-development/docs/properties/s/StructuralType.md

 StructuralType
 ==============

-Structural type of the object
+Structural type of the object.